Hall Bartlett

-Hall Bartlett (November 27, 1922 – September 7, 1993) was an American film producer, director, and screenwriter.
+Hall Bartlett (November 27, 1922 – September 8, 1993) was an American film producer, director, and screenwriter, and a pioneer of independent filmmaking.

 Early life

-Hall Bartlett was born in Kansas City, Missouri, he graduated from Yale University Phi Beta Kappa, and was a Rhodes Scholar nominee.
-He served five years in Naval intelligence, then started his film making career when he began producing the documentary film Navajo, the first contemporary picture to focus attention on the plight of the American Indian.
-Bartlett was also the first filmmaker to do a picture about professional football: his film Crazylegs was the story of superstar Elroy Hirsch.
+Hall Bartlett was born in Kansas City, Missouri, he graduated from Yale University, where he was a Phi Beta Kappa member and a Rhodes Scholar nominee.
+He served five years in U.S. Naval Intelligence during World War II, then started his film making career when he began producing the documentary film Navajo, the first contemporary picture to focus attention on the plight of the American Indian.
+Bartlett was also the first filmmaker to do a picture about professional football: the film Crazylegs (1953), which Bartlett wrote and produced, was the story of superstar Elroy Hirsch.

 Career

 1950s

-Bartlett's next film and directorial debut, Unchained, was filmed inside the California Institution for Men at Chino, California.
+Bartlett's next film and directorial debut, Unchained 1955), was distributed by Warner Bros, and once again starred Elroy "Crazylegs" Hirsch.
+It was filmed inside the California Institution for Men at Chino, California.
 Bartlett spent six months living as an inmate while he wrote the screenplay.
 The film's musical theme, "Unchained Melody," became an international classic.

-Bartlett then acquired the rights to the first novel of Arthur Hailey, Zero Hour!, and made it into a suspense film.
+Bartlett then acquired the rights to the first novel of Arthur Hailey, Zero Hour!
+(1957), and made it into a suspense film.
 The film's plot was later used for Airplane!, the 1980 spoof of disaster films.
+Bartlett cast Dana Andrews in the lead role, and Hirsch as the pilot.

-Drango, a study of the post American Civil War era, was based on the true story about a Union officer who returned to the land his fellow soldiers had ravaged to try to rebuild the South, as Abraham Lincoln had encouraged before his assassination.
+Drango (1957), a study of the post American Civil War era, was based on the true story about a Union officer who returned to the land his fellow soldiers had ravaged to try to rebuild the South, as Abraham Lincoln had encouraged before his assassination.
+It starred Jeff Chandler, Joanne Dru, and Julie London.